www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

           This makes working with these essential resources unnecessary hard.
           For instance, replacing or adapting the webserver becomes harder.
 * [ ] Add first administrative GUI in webserver.
+    * [ ] Authorize
+    * [ ] Authenticate
+    * [ ] Persist authorization and authentication info of the users.
     * [ ] View log files in website only for administrator.
     * [ ] Do not render administrator documents on static rendering or render administrator pages with the lowest privilege.
+    * [ ] Create default user profile page, were the user sees links to user specific pages.
+      For the administrator links to the CPU and RAM usage pages could be provided.